fastlane/fastlane/produce/README.md

     -c, --company_name STRING The name of your company.
-Only required if it's the first app you create (PRODUCE_COMPANY_NAME) -i, --skip_itc [VALUE] Skip the creation of the app on iTunes Connect (PRODUCE_SKIP_ITC) -d, --skip_devcenter [VALUE] Skip the creation of the app on the Apple Developer Portal (PRODUCE_SKIP_DEVCENTER) -b, --team_id STRING The ID of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_ID) -l, --team_name STRING The name of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_NAME) -k, --itc_team_id [VALUE] The ID of your iTunes Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_ID)
+Only required if it's the first app you create (PRODUCE_COMPANY_NAME) -i, --skip_itc [VALUE] Skip the creation of the app on iTunes Connect (PRODUCE_SKIP_ITC) -d, --skip_devcenter [VALUE] Skip the creation of the app on the Apple Developer Portal (PRODUCE_SKIP_DEVCENTER) -s, --itc_users ARRAY Array of iTunes Connect users.
+If provided, you can limit access to this newly created app for users with the App Manager, Developer, Marketer or Sales roles (ITC_USERS)
+    -b, --team_id STRING The ID of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_ID) -l, --team_name STRING The name of your Developer Portal team if you're in multiple teams (PRODUCE_TEAM_NAME) -k, --itc_team_id [VALUE] The ID of your iTunes Connect team if you're in multiple teams (PRODUCE_ITC_TEAM_ID)